VladislavAntonyuk/MauiSamples/README.md

 [MauiLocalization](MauiLocalization) - Demonstrates how to localize .NET MAUI application and switch the language without restarting the app.

 [CardLayout](CardLayout) - Create a new Stacked CardView control.

+[MauiImageEffects](MauiImageEffects) - Create beautiful effects for images like Blur and Saturation.